SElarabi/Portfolio/README.md

 ## Roadmap of future improvements ##
 <p>
-  - Add form from which a visitor to my site can send me email trough contact section.
+  +Add form from which a visitor to my site can send me email trough contact section.
-  -Keep updates with new projects to add in the list of dropdown list.
+  +Keep updates with new projects to add in the list of dropdown list.
   </p>

 ## MIT License ##